mouradboutrid/Grid-World-BT/README.md

 # SBL3-ZOO

-This repository contains experiments with **Reinforcement Learning (RL)** and **Deep Reinforcement Learning (DRL)** in custom GridWorld environments, building upon previous projects like Livrable_1&2, GW, and Pacman AI.
+This repository continue the experiments with **Reinforcement Learning (RL)** and **Deep Reinforcement Learning (DRL)** in the custom GridWorld environments, building upon previous project Q-Learning Experiments in GW.

 The custom GridWorld environment is highly flexible, supporting configurable grid sizes, multiple goals and obstacles, and dynamic/moving entities.
 It includes step costs, collision penalties, and goal rewards to encourage efficient navigation.
-A text-based visualization displays the agent (A), goals (G), and obstacles (X) for clear step-by-step tracking.

 A wrapper (`make_sb3_env`) was implemented to make the environment compatible with **Stable-Baselines3 (SB3)**.
 This allows direct use of state-of-the-art DRL algorithms, including **PPO** (Proximal Policy Optimization), **DQN** (Deep Q-Learning), and **A2C** (Advantage Actor-Critic).
 Training progress and performance can be monitored using **TensorBoard**.

 Default hyperparameters from `FrozenLake-v1` were extracted for PPO and DQN and adapted for the GridWorld environment.
-This approach leverages proven settings to improve training stability and accelerate learning.
+This approach has proven settings to improve training stability and accelerate learning.

 Agents were trained under various scenarios, including static goals and obstacles as well as moving goals and obstacles.

-The **GridWorldAnimator** class provides a visual demonstration of agent behavior, showing how policies learned by the models navigate complex environments.
+## Using Stable-Baselines3 Zoo

+Stable-Baselines3 Zoo provides a standardized framework for training, evaluating, and visualizing DRL agents.
+It simplifies experimentation by offering:

+- Predefined training scripts and configurations for multiple algorithms (PPO, DQN, A2C, etc.).
+- Easy environment integration through wrappers like `make_sb3_env`.
+- Automated logging to TensorBoard for monitoring rewards, losses, and other metrics.
+- Built-in utilities for saving and loading models, evaluating performance, and generating rollout videos.
+- Hyperparameter tuning examples to adapt base algorithms to custom environments efficiently.

+In this repository, SB3 Zoo is used to:

+1. Train agents in both static and dynamic GridWorlds.
+2. Apply consistent evaluation procedures across multiple algorithms.
+3. Visualize agent behavior during training and after convergence.
+4. Manage experiment reproducibility with consistent configurations and seeds.

 ### Summary of Experiments